 Falls Reserve Conservation Area is a 230 acre natural area along the Lower Maitland River corridor.
-The park has 181 spacious campsites in 3 main campground areas offering both serviced or non-serviced sites.
+The park has 170 spacious campsites in 3 main campground areas offering both serviced and non-serviced sites.
 Our campsites accommodate RVs, camper trailers or tents.
-Camping facilities include washrooms with showers, safe drinking water, firewood and a dumping station.
-Campsites are available with 15 or 30 amp service in sunny or shaded sites.
-For those who want to hear only the woods and wildlife, radio-free sites are available by reservation.
-Group camping sites are also available (reservations required).
+Each campsite includes a fire pit area and picnic table.
+Electrical campsites include both hydro and water hook-up.
+Campsites are available with 30 or 50 amp service in sunny or shaded areas.
+New for 2022, a new trailer dumping station and sewer connections available at some campsites.

 Maple Campground – features both seasonal and overnight camping situated in a mature deciduous forest area.
-The Maple Campground offers water and 15 amp electrical hookups on mowed grass sites.
-Maple Campground also offers non-serviced camping on natural deciduous forest ground.
+The Maple Campground offers water and 30-amp electrical hookups on mowed grass sites.
+There are also four sites with 50-amp electrical hookups.
 The Maple Campground gets its name from the Sugar Maple trees that dominate the mixed deciduous forest in this section of the Conservation Area.

-Campground Facilities – include well-maintained clean washrooms with showers, safe drinking water, one picnic table per site, on-site fire pit, access to the park trails, Falls and river swimming area.
+Campground Facilities – include well-maintained clean washrooms with showers, safe drinking water, one picnic table per site, on-site fire pit, access to the park trails and river swimming area.
 Our courteous staff are available to provide assistance if needed and can be reached by contacting the park office at 519-524-6429 or by flagging us down when we drive by your campsite.

 Firewood – bagged firewood is sold at the park gatehouse.
 Please do not burn or remove any dead or living wood found in the forested areas of the Conservation Area.
 Dead and decaying wood on the forest floor is important habitat for many animals and removal is prohibited by park regulation.

-Ice – bagged cubed ice is for sale at the park gatehouse.
+Ice – bagged cubed ice is for sale at the park Gatehouse.

 Stay in touch – visit the Falls Reserve CA Facebook page